raxi2012/philips-airpurifier-coap-old/README.md

 This is a `Local Push` integration for Philips airpurifiers.
 Currently only encrypted-CoAP is implemented.

-## BREAKING CHANGE:

-Change of platform name from philips_airpurifier to philips_airpurifier_coap to allow parallel operation of http custom component

 ## Install:

 Add `https://github.com/kongo09/philips-airpurifier-coap` as custom-repository in [HACS](https://hacs.xyz/docs/faq/custom_repositories/)